SassanKermani/DB-Project/readme.md

 * about collection
 {
-	name : String,
+	name : < string >,
-	dataType : String
+	dataType : < string >
 }

 # boroken things
 - in the creatAbout you have to make sure the req.body.dataType is = to a valad dattatype string, int, double, ...
-- in the createInfo you have to make suer the req.body.< anyghing > is = to the same type from the schema
+- in the createInfo will not reqect if part is irelavent and grab relavent bit and put it in db

 # ideas